 Presentation boxes have become (literally and figuratively) a huge thing with special Speedmasters, and it continues here.
 The box including two mission patches (50th anniversary/ Apollo 11), two engraved plates (landing site co-ordinates/ landing site and time), display stand of a lunar module, and a strap changing tool for the additional Velcro® strap in blackened cork with golden marks.
 The design influence for this was the Apollo-era ‘boost protective cover’ a fibreglass structure covered with cork which protected the crew from intense heat during launch.
 Th watch comes on a fourth generation Speedmaster (ST 105.012-65)-inspired polished-brushed metallic bracelet with a vintage Ω on the clasp.

-With a price of 9.000 EUR (incl VAT), this is the watch that Speedmaster fans and watch people alike have been waiting for with great curiosity since last year.
+With a price of EUR 9,000 (incl. taxes), this is the watch that Speedmaster fans and watch people alike have been waiting for with great curiosity since last year.
 To the extent that there were people who had put their names down for this watch before having seen it.
 However, as we have noted in the cases of the Speedy Tuesday I and II ‘Ultraman’ models, some limited edition Speedys have found themselves on the secondary market before deliveries have even been fulfilled, so it remains to be seen if this new piece also follows this pattern.